Met Éireann has issued a low-level wind warning for several western counties including Clare.

 Forecasters are warning of strong and gusty westerly winds which could result in difficult travelling conditions while debris and/or loose objects could be displaced.

-The warning will take effect from 9.00pm on Sunday and remain in place until 6.00am on Monday.
+The warning will take effect from 9.00pm (Sunday) and remain in place until 6.00am on Monday.
+The other affected counties are Kerry, Galway and Mayo.

 While no rain warning has been issued, parts of the county have experienced heavy downpours over the past 48 hours.
 The heavy showers seen this morning will however gradually die out through the afternoon and evening, with more widespread sunny spells developing.